jakubwawrzyczek/Cheap-Flight-Finder/README.md

-You need to install datetime, and python-dotenv.
+To run the application, you need to install the required dependencies, 'datetime', and 'python-dotenv'.

-If you want the application to work, you must add your own keys and endpoints to the .env file.
+Before running the application, you must add your own keys and endpoints to the '.env' file.

-You need the following in your '.env' file for it to work:
+Ensure that your '.env' file contains the following necessary information:

 # TWILIO
 ACCOUNT_SID_ENV=your sid